Send a message on Mac

-Send a message to one person: Type a name, an email address, or a phone number in the To field.
+In the To field, type the name, email address, or phone number of the person you want to send a message to.
 As you type, Messages suggests matching addresses from your Contacts app or from people you’ve previously sent messages to.

 You can also click the Add button to the right of the To field.
 Click a contact in the list, then click the email address or phone number.